 Round-trip time threshold Filter The FilterRttThreshold class implements a filter that eliminates any candidate where the round-trip time exceeds a threshold.

 Lowest dispersion candidate filter The FilterLowestDispersionCandidate class implements a filter that eliminates any candidate if it does not have a lower dispersion that any candidate that came before it.

-Simple Predictor The PredictSimple class is a simple predictor that uses the candidate most recently provided to it and uses the offset calculated by that candidate as the prediction.
+Simple Predictor The PredictSimple class is a simple predictor that uses the candidate most recently provided to it and directly transforms that into a dvbcss.clock.Correlation.